Christchurch mosque shootings: Weaponry

 The guns and magazines used were covered in white writing naming historical events, people, and motifs related to historical conflicts, wars, and battles between Muslims and European Christians; as well as the names of recent Islamic terrorist attack victims and the names of far-right attackers.
-The markings white supremacist slogans such as the anti-Muslim phrase "Remove Kebab" and the number "14", a reference to Fourteen Words.
+Some of the markings were white supremacist slogans such as the anti-Muslim phrase "Remove Kebab" and the number "14", a reference to Fourteen Words.

-Plate carrier and magazines, as well as the bluetooth speaker used to play music during the shootings.
-A velcro patch with the black sun is affixed to the plate carrier.
-The dog tags portray the Celtic cross and Slavic kolovrat.

-His armoured vest had at least seven loaded .223/556 magazines in the front pockets.
+His armoured vest had at least seven loaded .223/5.56 magazines in the front pockets.
 He also wore an airsoft helmet, which held the head-mounted GoPro he used for his live stream.
 Police also found four incendiary devices in Tarrant's car; they were defused by the New Zealand Defence Force.
 He said, on the livestream, that he had planned to set the mosque on fire.